iTerm2 + Claude Code

 In each profile → General sub-tab → change the Command dropdown from "Login Shell" to "Custom Shell" and paste the corresponding command:

-# DEV-AUDIT
+# CC-AUDIT

 /bin/zsh -c 'cd ~/Desktop/your-project; exec zsh'